+During T2, the test equipment monitors the L1-RSRP measurement reporting for the SCell.
+The time when test equipment receives a valid L1-RSRP report is denoted as slot m+TL1-RSRP.
+In the next DL slot after slot m+TL1-RSRP, the test equipment sends a MAC message for the activation of the TCI state of the RMC CORESET of the SCell.
+In the same slot, the test equipment also sends an RRC message to configure the CSI-RS resources for SCell.

 Time period T3 starts when a MAC message for deactivation of the SCell, sent from the test equipment to the UE in a slot # denoted n, is received at the UE antenna connector.
-The UE shall carry out deactivation of the SCell at latest in slot (n+[THARQ+3ms]) as defined in clause 8.3, and any PCell and PSCell interruption due to the deactivation shall occur in the (n+1+[THARQ]) to (n+1+[THARQ+3ms]) as defined in clause 8.3.

-The test equipment verifies that potential interruption is carried out in the correct time span by monitoring ACK/NACK sent in PSCell during activation of SCell, respectively.
+The test equipment verifies that potential interruption is carried out in the correct time span by monitoring ACK/NACK sent in PCell and PSCell during activation of SCell, respectively.